-2.5.
+2.6.
 Improvement Activity

-2.5.1.Measures continue to be taken to reduce the number of cases received that are outwith the remit of the SPA1 and ensure that members of the public are signposted appropriately when making a complaint.
+2.6.1.
+Measures continue to be taken to reduce the number of cases received that are outwith the remit of the SPA1 and ensure that members of the public are signposted appropriately when making a complaint.
+Engagement with other organisations (see above) has identified that challenges in this regard are not unique to the Authority, those organisations having taken similar steps to ensure appropriate signposting.

-2.6.
+2.7.
 Organisational Learning

-2.6.1.
+2.7.1.
 The SPA is committed to promoting a culture of organisational learning.
 Opportunities are identified through a variety of sources including the handling of complaints within the remit of the SPA and PIRC Complaint Handling Reviews (CHRs) if applicable.
-No specific organisational learning opportunities have been identified during this reporting period, although a broader organisational learning report is being provided as a separate agenda item at this meeting
+No specific organisational learning opportunities have been identified during this reporting period.